makermoekoe/Picoclick-C3/README.md

 The C3 has an FPC extension connector which can be used to power the Picoclick via the `+VBAT` pin, actuate the button press and use two pulled-up GPIOs (for I2C for example).
 Furthermore it leads out `+3V3` and `GND` signal.
 The `+3V3` signal is only active if the device is on.

-The pinout of the extension port is shown below with both the connector of the breakout board and the connector of the Picoclick facing in the same direction.
+In order to use the connections of the extension port, I designed a simple breadboard friendly breakout board.
+The pinout of the breakout board is shown below with both the connector of the breakout board and the Picoclick facing in the same direction.
 The FPC connectors are double-sided (contacts both facing up and down), so it will work in the other direction as well, but then the pinout is switched.

 <img src="docs/pc3_breakout_pinout.png" width="500px"></a>

 ### Using I2C

 Both external GPIOs are strapping pins of the ESP32C3 and thus are pulled up on the Picoclick itself (they don't need external I2C pull-ups).
+If you wanna hook up an I2C device which should be turned off during the idle period you can simply use the `+3V3` as a power source.
+In the other case the `+VBAT` signal can be used with an external voltage regulator.
+Latter can be useful if you have an I2C device which activates the Picoclick by firing an interrupt

 Function | GPIO C3
 -------- | --------